Skip to content

 Trail A

-Trail A is the main hiking trail at Ashe County Park and the gateway to the park’s full trail system.
-Marked with blue blazes, Trail A is a gravel path approximately 0.8 miles long and rated moderately difficult.
-While much of the trail is flat or downhill, one section features a steady incline that adds a bit of a challenge.
+Trail A is the main hiking trail at Ashe County Park and the gateway to the rest of the trail system.
+Marked with blue blazes, Trail A is a gravel path stretching about 0.8 miles along the marked trail, with a short walk back down the gravel road to the parking lot to complete a natural loop.
+It’s rated moderately difficult — much of the trail is flat or downhill, but one section features a steady incline that adds a bit of challenge.

-Along the way, you’ll cross a small creek twice, with sturdy wooden bridges at both crossings.
-In the winter months, when the leaves have fallen, hikers can catch great views of a nearby mountain through the trees—likely Mount Jefferson.
-At the end of Trail A, you’ll walk back down the gravel road to return to the parking lot, so be sure to stay to the side when cars pass.
+Along the way, you’ll cross a small creek twice, with well-built wooden bridges at both crossings.
+In the winter months, when the leaves have fallen, hikers can catch beautiful long-range views of a nearby mountain through the trees — likely Mount Jefferson.
+At the end of the marked trail, you’ll walk back down the gravel road to return to the parking lot, so be sure to stay to the side when cars pass.

-Keep in mind that Trails B and C can only be accessed by hiking part of Trail A, making it the starting point for any hike in the park.
-For a longer hike at Ashe County Park, we recommend combining Trail A with Trail C.
+Trails B and C can only be accessed by hiking part of Trail A, making it the starting point for any deeper hike in the park’s expansion area.
+For a longer outing, we recommend combining Trail A with Trail C.

 Trail B

 Trail B is the shortest of the three hiking trails at Ashe County Park, but it plays an important role in connecting the trail system.
-Marked with green blazes, Trail B is a gravel path about 0.15 miles long that links two sections of Trail A. The path is mostly flat, making it an easy walk suitable for hikers of all skill levels, including families with young children.
+Marked with green blazes, Trail B is a gravel path about 0.15 miles long that links two sections of Trail A. The path is almost completely flat, making it the easiest section of the park’s trail network — well-suited for hikers of all skill levels, including families with young children.

 Trail C

-Trail C is the longest of the three hiking trails at Ashe County Park, offering a 1.04-mile loop with a mix of gravel and natural surface underfoot.
-Marked by red blazes, Trail C is accessible only by first hiking part of Trail A. Hikers can either start directly on Trail A or take the shorter Trail B and connect to Trail A before reaching the Trail C loop.
-Rated as a moderate hike, Trail C features some inclines throughout, giving you a bit more of a workout than the other trails in the park.
+Trail C is the longest and most rewarding of the three hiking trails at Ashe County Park — a 1.04-mile loop with a mix of gravel and natural surface underfoot.
+Marked by red blazes, Trail C is accessible only by first hiking part of Trail A. Hikers can either start directly on Trail A or take Trail B as a shortcut and connect to Trail A before reaching the Trail C loop.
+Rated as moderate, Trail C features rolling inclines throughout, giving you a bit more of a workout than the other trails in the park.

 Ashe Park Lake Path

-In addition to Trails A, B, and C, Ashe County Park offers a scenic walking path that loops around Ashe Park Lake.
+In addition to Trails A, B, and C, Ashe County Park offers a scenic walking path that loops around Ashe Park Lake (officially Phoenix Lake).
 This path is separate from the main trail system and is located in a different area of the park, so you won’t be able to connect it to the other hiking trails.
-Roughly half a mile to a mile in length, the lake path has a mostly grass surface and is an easy, relaxed walk suitable for all ages and skill levels.
-It’s a great option for visitors who want a lighter stroll without the inclines of the park’s other hiking trails.
+Roughly half a mile in length with a natural surface throughout, the lake path is an easy, relaxed walk suitable for all ages and skill levels — a great option for visitors who want a lighter stroll without the inclines of the expansion area trails.

-Along the way, you’ll find several fishing spots where anglers can cast a line into the lake, as well as incredible views of the nearby mountains—especially stunning at sunset, when the sky lights up behind the ridgelines.
-Whether you’re looking for a peaceful loop, a spot to fish, or a relaxing end-of-day walk, the path around Ashe Park Lake is one of the most laid-back and rewarding experiences at Ashe County Park.
+Along the way, you’ll find fishing piers where anglers can cast a line into the lake, plus incredible views of the nearby mountains — especially stunning at sunset, when the sky lights up behind the ridgelines.
+Whether you’re looking for a peaceful loop, a spot to fish, or a relaxing end-of-day walk, the path around Ashe Park Lake is one of the most laid-back and rewarding experiences at the park.

-Ashe County Park may not be the biggest or most well-known hiking destination in North Carolina’s High Country, but it offers a quiet, approachable trail system that’s worth a visit.
-Whether you stick to the short and easy Trail B, challenge yourself with the moderate inclines of Trails A and C, or take a relaxed walk around Ashe Park Lake, there’s something here for just about every type of hiker.
+Ashe County Park may not be the biggest or most well-known hiking destination in North Carolina’s High Country, but that’s part of what makes it so good.
+The trail system is quiet, the surroundings are beautifully maintained, and the variety of options means just about any kind of hiker can find a route that fits the day they’re having.
+Whether you stick to the short and easy Trail B, challenge yourself with the moderate inclines of Trails A and C, or take a relaxed walk around Ashe Park Lake, there’s something here worth your time.

 Home » Exploring Ashe County Park: A Hiker’s Guide to North Carolina’s Mountain Gem